Public school funding in the United States: Resource inequality

-School funding in the United States is unequal.
-Twenty-three states send more funding to their wealthiest districts; Pennsylvania sends 33% less to their high-poverty districts.
-Only 1/5th of states spend more money on their neediest schools, half as many as did in 2008.
-Despite receiving more money from the federal government, the majority of districts with Title 1 schools see unequal funding for staff and even less money for non-staff costs.
+Twenty-three states send more funding to their wealthiest districts.
+Only 1/5th of states spends more money on their neediest schools, half as many as did in 2008.
+The majority of districts with Title 1 schools, while receiving more federal funds, still see unequal funding for staff and low funds for non-staff costs.
 Minority students are disproportionately impacted as white students attend low-income schools 18% of the time versus 60% of the time for black and Hispanic students.
-At the same time as funding levels have dropped and remained inequitable, the number of school fundraising organizations, such as Parent Teacher Associations, have risen by 230%, form 990 filings required for revenues above $25,000 have increased by 300%, and total revenues have increased by 347.7% to 880 million and low-poverty school districts receive a much greater level of these voluntary donations.
+While funding levels have dropped and remained inequitable, the number of school fundraising organizations, such as Parent Teacher Associations, have risen by 230%.
+Form 990 filings required for revenues above $25,000 have increased by 300%, and total revenues have increased by 347.7% to 880 million and low-poverty school districts receive a much greater level of these voluntary donations.

+Despite some efforts to improve school funding, 60% of schools report that their facilities need repair.
+Federal COVID relief funds were intended to be used for building upgrades, PPE equipment, and other interpretations that classify as one-time expenses.
+Some schools could utilize their funds in this way, however, areas with greater need were possibly unable to use federal funds for items such as facility repairs.
+Immediately pressing issues like teacher salaries, technologies to continue learning, programs to aid learning loss, and more were a priority instead.
+With an unequal starting place, some are racing to catch up, while others may speed ahead, leaving greater inequalities than they began with.

 Inadequate school funding has a disproportionate impact on low-income students and high-poverty schools.
-14% of 4th graders at poor schools were at or above proficient in reading and 17% at math while in low poverty schools, more than twice as many were at proficiency or above in reading and 60% were for math.
-Additionally, graduation rates for high poverty schools are 68% compared to 91% for other schools, then the rate of college attendance is 28% versus 52%.
+Only 14% of fourth graders at poor schools were at or above proficient in reading and reaching 17% in math.
+In low poverty schools, more than twice as many were at proficiency or above in reading and 60% met or exceed expectations for math.
+Graduation rates for high poverty schools average at 68% compared to 91% for other schools.
+The rate of college attendance for those from high poverty districts is 28% versus 52% from wealthier areas.
 Low-income children are a full year behind by 14, and the total achievement gap between the richest and poorest 10% has grown by 30-40% in 25 years.

-Increasing school revenues by 10% would lead to an average of more years of education completed, future wage earnings increasing by 7.25%, and 3.67% less future poverty each year.
-For low-income students the impacts would be even greater as the amount of education completed increases almost twice as much and the future impacts include 9.5% higher adult wages and 6.8% lower poverty rates.
-A 25% increase in school funding would result in a complete elimination of the achievement gap between low and high income students.
-Raising teacher pay not only results in a better overall quality and effectiveness of teachers, but also reduces the high school dropout rate.